dimasmufid/blog/src/content/blog/mark-pydanticai.md

             pass
         # ... more manual error handling
 ```

-And for function calling?
-Don't even get me started.
-It was a mess of JSON schema definitions and manual parsing.

 In addition, I also have to handle the context length, rate limit, and other errors manually.